gaborgulyas/salab/README.md

 [8] Pedram Pedarsani, Daniel R. Figueiredo, Matthias Grossglauser: A Bayesian method for matching two similar graphs without seeds.
 51st Annual Allerton Conference on Communication, Control, and Computing, Monticello, IL, 2013.

+[9] Gabor Gyorgy Gulyas, Benedek Simon, Sandor Imre: An Efficient and Robust Social Network De-anonymization Attack.
+In Proc. of the Workshop on Privacy in the Electronic Society (WPES'16), held in conjunction with the ACM CCS'16.